Alveolar Echinococcosis (Intestinal Infection with the Fox Tapeworm, Echinococcus Multilocularis) in Dogs

 Causes

-Echinococcus multilocularis is a small tapeworm found mainly in the northern hemispheres, especially in Europe, North Asia, and North America.
+Echinococcus multilocularis is a small tapeworm found mainly in the Northern Hemisphere, particularly in Europe, North Asia, and North America.
 The life cycle of the fox tapeworm involves two main hosts: the definitive host, which includes foxes, dogs, wolves, and sometimes cats, and the intermediate hostAn intermediate host is an organism that harbors a parasite for part of its life cycle, but in which the parasite does not reach sexual maturity.
 In dogs and cats, fleas can serve as intermediate hosts for tapeworms, and certain types of ticks for Babesia., mainly rodents such as mice and lemmings.

-The cycle begins when a definitive host becomes infected with infested rodents.
+The cycle begins when a definitive host becomes infected by eating infected rodents.
 The larvae develop into adultThe term "adult" refers to an individual who has reached full physical development and is considered an adult.
-In veterinary medicine, this term is used to describe animals that have completed growth and are of reproductive age. tapeworms in the intestineThe intestine is the medical term for the gut, including the small intestine (intestinum tenue) and the large intestine (intestinum crassum).
-It plays a central role in the digestion and absorption of nutrients. of the definitive host and produce eggs that are excreted with the feces.
+In veterinary medicine, this term is used to describe animals that have completed growth and are of reproductive age. tapeworms in the definitive host’s intestineThe intestine is the medical term for the gut, including the small intestine (intestinum tenue) and the large intestine (intestinum crassum).
+It plays a central role in the digestion and absorption of nutrients. and produce eggs, which are excreted with the feces.
 These eggs contaminate the environment and are ingested by rodents.
 In the rodent, the eggs develop into larvae, which then form cysts in the liver and other organs.
-When a definitive host eats an infected rodent, the cycle starts all over again.
+When a definitive host eats an infected rodent, the cycle begins anew.

 Symptoms